-For CA key pair generation, multiparty controls are used as specified in Section Error!
-Reference source not found.
+For CA key pair generation, multiparty controls are used as specified in Section 5.2.2.
 CA creates a verifiable audit trail for key pair generation as per the security requirements Procedures which are followed and the same will be documented.
 The process is validated by an Auditor.